-The pubococcygeus muscle muscle (which some people might call PC or Kegel muscles) is also in this area.
-It stretches from the pubic bone to the tail bone, and supports the pelvic organs.
-It usually contracts during orgasm.
+The pubococcygeus muscle (which some people might call PC or Kegel muscles) is also in this area.
+It stretches from the pubic bone to the tailbone.
+It supports the pelvic organs.
+It usually contracts during organs.

-The perineal sponge is also in this region for people born with a vulva.
+The perineal sponge is also in this region for people born with a vulva (all the outside portions of the genitals for someone with a vagina).
 It's internal to the body, between the bottom of the vaginal opening and the rectum.
-It's part of the clitoral system, and is made of nerve endings, erectile tissue and blood vessels.
+It's part of the clitoral system.
+It is made of nerve endings, erectile tissue and blood vessels.
 A person might feel sensations of this sponge from stimulation to the vagina, clitoris or anus or the areas around them.

-The penis: Any and all parts of the penis may be enjoyable - or not! -- when touched during sex or masturbation.
+The penis: Any and all parts of the penis may be enjoyable-or not!-when touched during sex or masturbation.
 The head of the penis usually has a higher number of sensory nerves than the shaft.
-If a person with a penis has a foreskin, that can also be a source of pleasure because it is also full of sensory nerve endings.
-The testes and scrotum also have many sensory nerve endings, and people can find sexual enjoyment through stimulation of their scrotum or testicles.
+If a person with a penis has a foreskin, that can also be a source of pleasure.
+It's full of sensory nerve endings.
+The testes and scrotum also have many sensory nerve endings.
+People can find sexual enjoyment through stimulation of their scrotum or testicles.

-The clitoris: The clitoris is very similar to the penis.
-It is the only part of the body, though, whose only known purpose is pleasure.
-The clitoral shaft on the outside of the body - above the urinary opening within the vulva - is what most people call the whole clitoris, but that's only one part of a much larger system that has parts both inside and outside the body.
-The crura, the corpus carvernosum, the urethral sponge and the vestibular bulbs, all on the inside of the body, are also parts of the clitoris that can provide pleasure.
+The clitoris: The clitoris is similar to the penis.
+It is the only part of the body whose only known purpose is pleasure.
+The clitoral shaft is on the outside of the body, above the urinary opening within the vulva.
+This is what most people call the whole clitoris.
+That's only one part of a much larger system that has parts both inside and outside the body.
+The crura, the corpus carvernosum, the urethral sponge and the vestibular bulbs are all on the inside of the body.
+They are also parts of the clitoris that can provide pleasure.

-The vagina: The vagina is inside your body.
-On one end is the vulva, the part where you can put things in.
-On the other the end, inside the body, is the cervix (the opening to the uterus).
-The majority of nerve endings in the vagina are in the first third of it.
-You may have heard people talk about the "G-spot" inside the vagina.
-The G-spot is basically part of the internal clitoris and is within that first I/3rd of the vagina.
+The vagina: The vagina is a muscular tube inside the body.
+On one end of it is the vaginal opening, the place where things can go inside.
+On the other the end, inside the body, it ends at the cervix, which is the opening to the uterus.
+The majority of nerve endings in the vagina are in the first third of it closer to the opening.
+You may have heard of the "G-spot" inside the vagina.
+The G-spot is part of the internal clitoris and is within that first third of the vagina.
 Touching that area can be pleasurable.
-The back 2/3rds of the vagina aren't very sensitive.
+The back two-thirds of the vagina aren't very sensitive.
 This is one reason why people with vaginas usually won't reach orgasm or experience a lot of pleasure from vaginal intercourse alone.

 The labia and mons: The mons, the part of the vulva where most of the pubic hair is, has sensory nerve endings.
-The labia - the parts that look like lips or folds of skin - are also very sensitive.
+The labia are the parts that look like lips or folds of skin.
+They are also very sensitive.
 Because of how everything fits closely together in the genitals, touching these body parts can also stimulate the parts of the clitoris.

-Not everyone's genitals or other body parts behave the same way and not everyone likes the same things or feels a given thing or area of the body in the same way.
+Not everyone's genitals or other body parts behave the same way.
+Not everyone likes or feels the same things or areas of the body in the same way.